Showdown time WooCommerce Vs Magento: Nuts and Bolts

 What is Magento?

 Magento is an incredibly powerful software that makes unlimited development capabilities.
-It is an open-source CMS built-in PHP.
-It comes with two versions i.e Magento Community and Magento Enterprise.
+It is an open-source CMS with built-in PHP.
+It comes in two versions i.e Magento Community and Magento Enterprise.
 Even it has paid solutions that come with additional features, cloud hosting, and support.
 It is designed for medium and big online stores.

 - It has hundreds of free extensions just to enhance the e-commerce store experience

 - It easily integrates with relevant APIs that can connect with any third-party